Skip Navigation

 Urban, teaching 1-199 200-324 325+

 Some strata were combined for sampling and weight calculations.
 Consequently, a given hospital's actual value for a stratifier may differ from those indicated by the value of NIS_STRATUM.
-Each hospital's actual values of stratifiers are contained in separate variables:
+Each hospital's individual stratifier values are contained in separate variables:

 For detailed information about the NIS sampling design, see the year-specific report on the Design of the HCUP Nationwide Inpatient Sample.